Food Guide · 7 min read

 The Italian Regional Pasta Traditions Behind Leichhardt's Menus

 Italian pasta is regional.
-The flat ribbons of the north — tagliatelle, pappardelle — come from Emilia-Romagna, where rich, slow-braised meat sauces match wide, egg-rich dough.
+The flat ribbons of the north — tagliatelle, pappardelle — come from Emilia-Romagna, where rich, slow-cooked meat sauces match wide, egg-rich dough.
 The pinched and rolled shapes of the south — orecchiette, cavatelli — are typical of Puglia and the southern regions, paired with vegetable, legume and tomato-based sauces.
 The shapes you see in Leichhardt reflect the regions the founding families came from — and many of those traditions still shape the daily kitchens.

 At La Botte D'Oro, our pasta lineup leans Roman and southern Italian, with northern Italian pappardelle for the slow-cooked meat sauces.
 That mix isn't accidental — it follows the family lineage of the kitchen.